 - Department of Neurology, University of Iowa

 Each year, Cornell students present the results of their research at the Cornell Student Symposium.
-Examples of their abstracts can be found on the psychology symposium page.
 Psychology students have also presented their research at regional or national meetings of professional organizations, such as the American Psychological Association.

 Selected publications and presentations involving Cornell students